[This post contains sponsored content]

 In most cases, the view from the top is the best, both metaphorically and literally.
 Of course, one most put in some considerable effort to get there, especially when it’s in the form of a hike.

 I’ve been an avid hiker for years across California and the Pacific Northwest, trekking across everything from desert boulders to misty redwood forests, with a variety of coastal trails between it all.
 As your heart pounds and your calves burn, taking in the view becomes the sole luxury of a strenuous hike.
-The cool humidity and lush tropical foliage of Hawaii make it one of my prime hiking destinations, and there are extraordinary views offered at every island.
+The cool humidity and lush tropical foliage of Hawaii make it one of my prime hiking destinations, according to this hiking tips article; and there are extraordinary views offered at every island.
 Some of the toughest hikes I’ve done have offered me the most incredible vistas, and I’ve compiled a list of a few standouts.

 Koko Head Crater Trail, Oahu